Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/4-numpy.md

 print(airports) # outputs : ['SEA' 'Seattle' 'HOU' 'Houston' 'BOS' 'Boston']
 ```

-The `shape()` function returns the dimensions of the array.
+The `shape` attribute returns the dimensions of the array.
 The array above contains six rows and one column, making it a 6x1 array:

 ```python
 print(airports.shape) # outputs : (6,)